 Thousands of French policemen staged a march through Paris on Saturday (20 January) to protest against their working conditions.

-Thousands of French policemen staged a march through Paris on Saturday (20 January) to protest against their working conditions.
+Background: Thousands of French policemen staged a march through Paris on Saturday (20 January) to protest against their working conditions.
 They were demanding more money, better methods of fighting crime, and showing their sympathy for colleagues killed or wounded on duty.

 SYNOPSIS: The policemen, who wore civilian clothes during their demonstration, belong to three separate unions -- all of which were represented on the march to the police authority offices.